insistedMarin/Spark-Scala-String-Scalarization/README.md

 ## Data and Execution

-- The main execution function (`main.scala`) is also not present.
+- The main execution function (`Main.scala`) is an exemple.
 Users will need to handle execution specifics in their local setup.
 - The `DataFrameWrapper` class uses Scala's implicit conversion feature.
 When using its functionalities on a Spark DataFrame, you simply need to import `DataFrameImplicit._`.
 This will allow you to access the added functionalities directly on the DataFrame instances.

 ## Retraining Models